 Tax Rules for Claiming Adult Dependents

 A taxpayer’s dependents don’t necessarily have to be children.
-Adults can qualify, too, subject to meeting a lot of rules.
-Beginning in 2018, the value of this tax provision will be somewhat less than it's been in previous years, however.
+You can claim certain adults as dependents, too, subject to a lot of rules.

 Dependents and the Tax Cuts and Jobs Act

-The Tax Cuts and Jobs Act takes away the personal exemptions you could once claim for yourself and each of your dependents—$4,050 per person off your taxable income as of 2017.
+The Tax Cuts and Jobs Act (TCJA) takes away the personal exemptions you could once claim for yourself and each of your dependents of any age—$4,050 per person off your taxable income in 2017.
 They're slated to return in tax year 2026, however.

 In the meantime, you can still benefit from claiming dependents to some degree because having them can make you eligible for other tax perks, including the advantageous head of household filing status and the Child and Dependent Care Tax Credit.
 And the TCJA adds a new tax credit for non-child dependents from 2018 through 2025.